Training & Consultancy

 Please note, places cannot be cancelled once booked, and we are unable to offer refunds.

-What are Open Access Workshops?
+What is Open Access Training?

-This new option will supplement our existing standard training for teams which can be found on our website
+This new option will supplement our existing standard training for teams which can be found on our website here.

 We are interested in your feedback about this offer, such as future topics and delivery style.
-You can submit this feedback here: Open Access Workshops – Feedback and Suggestions.
+You can submit this here: Open Access Workshops – Feedback and Suggestions.

 Why should I book onto a session with The Diversity Trust?